+VLFBERHT+ | Robotics

 Industrial — ISO 10218

 High-payload arms in fenced cells.
 Primary risks: sensor drift over long production runs and goal specification gaming when throughput targets conflict with quality targets.
-PES uses linear GQS translation.
-KRS computed from payload mass, velocity, and human-accessible zone proximity.
-Torque and speed GQS-gated.
+Safety translation scales linearly with AI confidence.
+Kinetic risk computed from payload mass, velocity, and human-accessible zone proximity.
+Torque and speed gated to AI quality score.
 Long-run behavioral drift detected before threshold breach.

 Collaborative — ISO 15066

 Human-present environments create continuous dynamic risk.
-Speed and force ceilings tighten as human distance decreases -- not as a fixed zone boundary, but as a continuous function of measured proximity and GQS.
-Patent R12 cognitive friction runs in parallel, monitoring operator complacency and injecting evaluation friction when Acceptance Rate trends toward rubber-stamp territory.
+Speed and force ceilings tighten as human distance decreases—not as a fixed zone boundary, but as a continuous function of measured proximity and AI quality score.
+Operator complacency monitoring runs in parallel, injecting evaluation friction when acceptance behavior trends toward rubber-stamp territory.

 Medical — IEC 62304

-Every tissue contact is Tier 5-6 on the reversibility scale.
-Surgical deployment uses exponential PES (k=3.0), mandatory Tier 4 AOTC for all instrument movements, and continuous haptic-imaging-force consensus.
+Every tissue contact is at the irreversible end of the reversibility scale.
+Surgical deployment uses high-sensitivity safety translation, mandatory hard-stop classification for all instrument movements, and continuous haptic-imaging-force consensus.
 Surgeon authorization is architecturally required before any instrument advance command reaches the actuator.
-Not a UI prompt -- an architectural gate with cryptographic audit trail.
+Not a UI prompt—an architectural gate with cryptographic audit trail.

 Swarm TrustAutonomous Mobile Robots

 Warehouse and logistics fleets introduce the coordination problem at scale.
-Each robot maintains a Governance Certificate refreshed at mission assignment.
-Anti-Collusion monitoring detects when multiple robots are converging on a coordinated error pattern -- before any single robot's action makes it physical.
-Per-robot Cascade Risk Scores determine which units get quarantined before cascade begins.
+Each robot maintains a governance certificate refreshed at mission assignment.
+Anti-collusion monitoring detects when multiple robots are converging on a coordinated error pattern—before any single robot's action makes it physical.
+Per-robot risk scoring determines which units get quarantined before errors propagate.

 Personal Care — ISO 13482

 Elderly care and rehabilitation robots operate in unstructured environments with vulnerable users and no safety fencing.
-GQS-to-force translation uses a sigmoid function: gradual reduction through the mid-range, hard cutoff at the lower tail.
-ISO 13482 personal care robot bounds govern the PES calibration targets.
-No safety fence means the software envelope must be conservative at all GQS levels.
+Safety translation applies gradual force reduction through the mid-range confidence band with a hard cutoff at the lower tail.
+ISO 13482 personal care robot bounds govern the calibration targets.
+No safety fence means the software envelope must be conservative at all confidence levels.

 Defense — Air-Gapped